The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 What does an SEO specialist do in today’s search?

-Extrapolating what’s just “search noise” versus legitimate industry signals is still critical.
+They’ll still be deciding what’s just “search noise” versus legitimate industry signals (maybe even more so than before).
 Overoptimization has always been a problem in search, and the upskilled SEO will continue to have to decide on their priorities based on fact versus fiction.

-These nuances define the GEO specialist role, which we explore further in our GEO Playbook.
+These characteristics define the GEO specialist role, which we explore some more in our GEO Playbook.

 1. They Monitor AI Visibility